pengfei99/Python_Desktop_APP_Framework/README.md

 > Note that the first two dialog templates have their own `default buttons`.
 These are standard buttons included in a `QDialogButtonBox`.
 This class automatically handles the position or order of buttons across different platforms.

+### 5.2.1 QT designer main Window

+Qt Designer’s main window provides a menu bar with options for
+- saving and managing forms,
+- editing forms and changing the edit mode,
+- laying out and previewing forms,
+- tuning the application’s settings
+- accessing its help documentation

+#### Left hand side
+On the left hand side, you can find the widget box, you can find all available objects that you can use to create a GUI:
+- layout managers
+- spacers
+- standard widgets
+- ETC.

+#### Right hand side
+On the right hand side, you can find the
+- **Object Inspector**: provides a tree view of all the objects on the current form.
+The Object Inspector also has a filter box at the top to allow you to find objects in the tree.
+You can use the Object Inspector to set the name and other properties of the form and its widgets.
+You can also `right-click` any widget to access a context menu with additional options
+- **Property Editor**:  holds a two-column table with the active `object’s properties` and their `values`.
+You can use the Property Editor to edit the value of an object’s properties, as the name implies.
+- **Resource Browser**: provides a quick way of adding resources, such as icons, translation files, images, and other binary files to your applications.
+- **Action Editor**: provides a way to create actions and add them to your forms.
+- **Signal/Slot Editor**: provides a way to connect signals and slots in your forms.

+### 5.2.2 Workflow

+You can design your GUI just with drag and drop.
+Once you finished the editing, you can save it in a file. `Qt Designer saves its forms in .ui files`, which are `XML files` that contain all the information you’ll need to later recreate the GUI in your applications.

+To save a form, you can click on `File -> Save`, enter `<form-name>.ui` , select a directory to save the file in, and click `Save` button.
+Or just pressing `Ctrl+S` on your keyboard.

+## 5.3 A simple example

+Create a main window, then edit the `menu bar` by clicking on the "Type Here".
+You can preview your form by clicking `Form->Preview`, or hit the key combination `Ctrl+R` on your keyboard.

+### Menu bar shortcut
+You can use an `ampersand symbol (&)` before a given letter to provide a `keyboard shortcut`.
+For example, if you add &File in the File menu, then you can access this menu by pressing `Alt+F`.

+### Button separator

+You can add `separators` to your menus.
+This is a good way to visually separate menu options and group them logically.
+To add a separator, `double-click the Add Separator option` at the end of the active menu in the Menu Editor.

+You can `remove an existing separator by right-clicking it` and then `selecting Remove Separator` in the context menu.
+This menu also allows you to add new separators.

+### submenu
+To add a `submenu` to a given menu option, `click the icon on the right side of the menu` option to which you want to attach the submenu.

+### Action

+When you add a menu option to a given menu, you create an `action`.
+Qt Designer provides an `Action Editor` for creating, customizing, and managing actions.
+The tool provides a few handy options that you can use to fine-tune your actions:
+- The text of the action, which will be shown on menu options and toolbar buttons
+- The object name, which you’ll use in your code to reference the action object
+- The icons that will be shown on your menu options and toolbar buttons
+- The checkable property of the action
+- The keyboard shortcuts, which will provide the user with a quick way to access the action

+### Laying out a single Central Widget

+**Qt Designer uses QMainWindow for building its Main Window template**.
+This class provides a default layout that allows you to create `a menu bar, one or more toolbars, one or more dock widgets, a status bar, and a central widget.`

+By default, Qt Designer uses a `QWidget object as the central widget` on the Main Window template.
+On top of that widget, you can place either a `single widget or multiple widgets` in a coherent layout.